 MMV also received ‘In-kind’ contributions such as the use of facilities, pharmaceutical technologies (e.g. high-throughput screening), staff resources, laboratories and unique resources such as general or tailored compound libraries.
 MMV estimates its in-kind contributions by large pharmaceutical companies to be at a level at least equivalent to the funds committed to projects by MMV.

 MMV works with partners through all phases of the R&D process, from early discovery, through to development, regulatory approval and delivery to market.
 When MMV enters into contractual relationships with partners, our primary goal is social responsibility.
 This means that we encourage our partners to work with us to ensure that the effective and high quality malaria medicines that we develop and launch will be accessible to those most in need in malaria-endemic countries at the most affordable price possible.

 There are several factors that help MMV reduce costs, not least of which are the invaluable ‘in-kind’ contributions that MMV’s partners make, such as facilities, staff and management.
 These partner contributions equal and sometimes surpass the amount MMV spends on a project.
 Additionally, MMV’s stringent portfolio management process as well as rigor in project selection and prioritization allow us to reallocate resources only to the most promising collaborations and continuously deliver high value for donor money.

 Further details on MMV’s funding and expenditure are available on the website.

 To learn more, watch our video interview series with malaria experts on:

 No. MMV was founded following discussions between several organizations, including the WHO.
 Today, MMV is an independent Swiss organization with a fully independent governance structure.
-It does consider the WHO an important partner in its mission.
-In fact, one of the key objectives of MMV is to maintain an effective dialogue with the WHO so our common goals of making a health impact are aligned.
+However, MMV's business plan does aim to support the WHO global malaria strategy and MMV has had formalized cooperation programmes with WHO since 2018.

 Working with MMV